dictu-lang/Dictu/docs/docs/control-flow.md

 someList[0](someList[1]); // Hello!
 ```

-Functions can also have optional parameters, this is denoted by a question mark after the parameter in the function header.
+Functions can also have optional parameters.
+If a value is not passed, the parameter will take the default value
-If no argument is passed in the function call, then the parameter is implicitly nil.
+given in the function header.
+Note: non-optional parameters **must** be defined before optional parameters.

 ```
-def someFunction(a, b?) {
+def someFunction(a, b=10) {
     print(a, b);
 }

 someFunction(1, 2); // 1, 2
-someFunction(1); // 1, nil
+someFunction(1); // 1, 10

-def someFunction(a, b?) {
+def someFunction(a, b="default!") {
-    b = b or "default!";

     print(a, b);
 }